 Ms. Stake inquired about how far away the parking spaces would be from the bed-and-breakfast?
 Ms. Bell replied that the parking spaces would be directly across the street from the bed and breakfast.
 Rob Kowalski, Planning Manager, added that the Zoning Ordinance specifies that the off-site parking could not be any further away than 600 feet from the site.
-He mentioned that if by some reason the petitioners could not use the parking spaces at 715 West Michigan and they found three parking spaces somewhere else within 600 feet, then they would need to achieve special approval again, so the appropriateness of the off-site parking proposal could be considered.
+He mentioned that if by some reason the petitioners could not use the parking spaces at 715 West Michigan and they found three parking spaces somewhere else within 600 feet, then they would need to come before the Plan Commission and City Council again, so the two bodies could consider the appropriateness of the off-site parking at a new location.